Back to blog

 Outbound

-1. decide whether you are sending text, a card, or a file-backed message
+1. decide whether you're sending text, a card, or a file-backed message

 2. upload files first if needed